Contact | Research | Posters | Publications | CV | Code | Resources |

 ||||

 My primary research interest is in the computational mechanisms that underly "mid-level" human visual perception, including 2D feature/edge detection and linking, image segmentation, and stereo-depth perception.
 I believe that a satisfactory description of these mechanisms will come from an interdisciplinary effort across the various sub-fields of neuroscience---such as anatomy, physiology, behavior---and likeliy to beneifit to benefit from useful frameworks applied in other fields---e.g. mathematics, physics, engineering.
-So, one might say, my research interests are fairly broad.
 My dissertational work investigated the stereo-depth perception in natural images/scenes.
-(When most people observe a scene, they view it in stereo, i.e. via two retinal images, with slightly different vatnage between them.
-The small differences between these images, or binocular disparities, are stereo-depth cues, which cue observers to underlying depth strcuture of the observed scene.)
+When most people observe a scene, they view it in stereo, i.e. via two retinal images, with slightly different vatnage between them.
+The small difference between these images, or binocular disparity, is a stereo-depth cue that cuse observers to underlying depth strcuture of the observed scene.
+My dissertational work measured how well people discriminate stereo-depth in natural scenes as a function of both binocular disparity and local varations in depth (disparity-contrast) surrounding target regions.
 See this publication for more information.
+Currently I am a researcher at the eScience Institute at the University of Washington working with Dr. Noah Benson.
+Here, I am investigating how we might use convolutional neural networks (CNNs) to perform retiontopic mapping based upon MRI data.
+As of April 2025, I will be working with Dr. James Elder at York University, investigating the monucular mechanisms for surface attitude estimation. |

 ||||